Ronald Rand: Career

-Rand starred as Harry in Luv at The Barnstormers Theatre in Tamworth, New Hampshire, as The Stage Manager in the 75th Anniversary production of Our Town (2013), as Captain Keller in The Miracle Worker opposite Marla Schaffel (2014), and as Polonius in Hamlet opposite Nicole Ansari (2015), in Vermont at the Greensboro Arts Alliance Summer Stock Theatre in Greensboro, Vermont.
+Rand has performed in "Let It Be Art!" across 21 states including at the Raymond F. Kravis Center for the Performing Arts, North Coast Repertory Theatre, Cyrano's Theatre Company, Invisible Theatre, Cape May Stage, Black Mountain Center for the Arts, Norwich Arts Center, Last Frontier Theatre Conference, New England Theatre Comference, Southeastern Theatre Conference, Robert Wilson's Watermill Arts Center, and the two-week Logan Festival of Solo Performance at 1st Stage.
+His other Off-Broadway theater work includes Ma Rainey’s Black Bottom directed by Arthur French at the Classical Theatre of Harlem; all three male leads in Perfect Crime; The Servant of Two Masters directed by Stuart Vaughan, Full Circle by Erich Maria Remarque, and the premiere of an adaptation into a play of Pictures at an Exhibition by Anny Tangelder attended by Princess Christina.
+He starred as Harry in Luv at The Barnstormers Theatre in Tamworth, New Hampshire, as The Stage Manager in the 75th Anniversary production of Our Town (2013), as Captain Keller in The Miracle Worker (2014), and as Polonius in Hamlet (2015), in Vermont at the Greensboro Arts Alliance Summer Stock Theatre in Greensboro, Vermont.
 Rand brought to life Charles Dickens in "An Evening With Charles Dickens Reading A Christmas Carol at the 8th Annual Dickens Feast at the Tuscumbia Roundhouse in Tuscumbia, Alabama, acting as more than a dozen characters in a new adaptation he created and directed (2018).
 Rand performed in a new solo play he created, "The Tuscumbia I Know: A Talk by Captain Keller" playing Captain A.H.
 Keller at the Helen Keller Library as part of The Helen Keller Festival in Tuscumbia, Alabama, Helen Keller's birthplace (2017–2019).
-Rand's film appearances include opposite Yoko Ono in her film Homeless (1989), Family Business (1989), Reversal of Fortune (1990), "The Return of Superfly" (1990), Another You (1991), The Hard Way (1991), The Super (1991), Six Degrees of Separation (1993) The Jerky Boys (1995), The Royal Tenenbaums (2001) and Garden State (2004).
-Rand was cast by Aaron Russo as President Richard Nixon in Rude Awakening (1989), by Robert Redford in Quiz Show (1994) opposite Ralph Fiennes and Paul Scofield, and as a business magnate opposite Anjelica Huston in When in Rome (2010).
-Rand appeared as Milton Sterns in A Marriage: O'Keeffe and Stieglitz opposite Christopher Plummer and Jane Alexander on PBS American Playhouse (1991) Rand appeared as the Judge in a KRS-One video produced by Boogie Down Productions (1987).
+Rand's film appearances include Yoko Ono's film Homeless (1989), Family Business (1989), Reversal of Fortune (1990), "The Return of Superfly" (1990), The Hard Way (1991), The Super (1991), Six Degrees of Separation (1993) The Jerky Boys (1995), The Royal Tenenbaums (2001) and Garden State (2004).
+Rand was cast as an Executive in Another You (1991), as President Richard Nixon in Rude Awakening (1989), by Robert Redford in Quiz Show (1994), and as a business magnate in When in Rome (2010).
+Rand worked in television in the 1990s appearing on One Life to Live, Another World, As the World Turns, and Guiding Light.
+Rand portrayed Milton Sterns in A Marriage: Georgia O'Keeffe and Alfred Stieglitz on PBS American Playhouse (1991).
+Rand appeared in several sketches on Saturday Night Live (1983–1993), and as the Judge in a KRS-One video (1987).